U.S. Trade Team Leaves China Talks Without Any Big Breakthroughs

 The Americans brought a four-page document to China with a simple title: "Balancing the Trade Relationship Between the United States of America and the People's Republic of China."

 That document found its way to the media this week.
-A U.S. official speaking on background confirmed its authenticity, Anthony reports.
-In it, the U.S. entourage laid out a wide-ranging list of American demands.
+A U.S. official speaking on background confirmed the authenticity of the document, in which the U.S. entourage laid out a wide-ranging list of American demands.

 A sampling of those demands:

-- China must stop "market-distorting subsidies" that harm U.S. innovation and development
+- China must stop "market-distorting subsidies" that harm U.S. innovation and development.

-- China must cease cyber attacks on "U.S. commercial networks and cyber-enabled theft targeting intellectual property, trade secrets and confidential business information"
+- China must cease cyber attacks on "U.S. commercial networks and cyber-enabled theft targeting intellectual property, trade secrets and confidential business information."

-- China will not retaliate if the U.S. restricts Chinese investments in sensitive U.S. technology sectors, or areas that are critical to U.S. national security
+- China will not retaliate if the U.S. restricts Chinese investments in sensitive U.S. technology sectors, or areas that are critical to U.S. national security.

-- China should not distort trade through investment restrictions and must be transparent in its rules
+- China should not distort trade through investment restrictions and must be transparent in its rules.

-- By July of 2020, China must cut tariffs on products in most sectors to levels that are not higher than U.S. tariffs
+- By July of 2020, China must cut tariffs on products in most sectors to levels that are not higher than U.S. tariffs.

-The document states, "China's tariffs and non-tariff barriers are significantly higher than those of the United States for most tradable goods."
+The document states that "China's tariffs and non-tariff barriers are significantly higher than those of the United States for most tradable goods."

+The Chinese delegation came in with its own list of demands.
+The Wall Street Journal, which reviewed the framework, said China's plan "demanded that the Trump administration end its investigation into allegations that China forces U.S. companies to transfer technology to Chinese partners and to cease its threats to impose tariffs on as much as $150 billion worth of Chinese goods."

+"The plan also requests better treatment for Chinese technology companies — a sharpening irritant in relations," the Journal said.
+"It asks that the U.S. 'adjust' its sales ban on ZTE Corp., a large Chinese maker of telecom gears, and allow U.S. companies and government agencies to buy technology equipment from Chinese firms, which would include Huawei Technologies Co."

-While Celico credits President Trump's aggressive approach with forcing China to respond to the American's longstanding concerns.
-But she also says to make any real progress, the U.S. will need to involve its other large trading partners.
+Celico credits President Trump's aggressive approach as having forced China to respond to the Americans' longstanding concerns.
+But she also says that to make any real progress, the U.S. will need to involve its other large trading partners.

-America's trade in goods with China topped $635 billion in 2017, according to the U.S. Census Bureau.
-In that year, the U.S. says its goods trade deficit with China was $375.2 billion.
+U.S. trade in goods with China topped $635 billion in 2017, according to the U.S. Census Bureau.
+That same year, the U.S. says its goods trade deficit with China was $375.2 billion.